michaelrutherford/orthochrome/README.md

 - [x] Add a function to apply scratches to image
 - [ ] Adjust infrared preset to be smoother
 - [ ] Add preset manager class
+- [ ] Turn the "Film" preset into a warm, cool, and neutral preset
 - [ ] Upload examples
 - [ ] Improve error handling
 - [ ] Improve code comments